simonporcher/COVID-19-Governments-Responses/README.md

 - domestic_local: binary variable to distinguish localized domestic lockdowns from other cases.
 1 denotes that domestic lockdowns were implemented at the local level and 0 means that domestic lockdowns were not implemented at the local-level (either at the national level or not implemented).
 The nature of the domestic lockdown is based on our reading of the measures reported by the ACAPS.
 The interaction of domestic and domestic_local allows researchers to create three levels of measures: no domestic lockdown (domestic=0 and domestic_local=0), localized domestic lockdowns (domestic=1 and domestic_local=1) or national domestic lockdowns (domestic=1 and domestic_local=0);
 - travel: binary variable equal to1 if travel restrictions were implemented and 0 otherwise;
 - travel_partial: binary flag to differentiate partial travel restrictions from other cases.
 1 denotes that travel restrictions were partial and 0 denotes that travel restrictions were not partial (either strict or not implemented).
 The nature of the travel restrictions is based on our reading of the measures reported by the ACAPS.
 The interaction of travel and travel_partial allows researchers to create three levels of measures: no travel restrictions (travel=0 and travel_partial=0), partial travel restrictions (travel=1 and travel_partial=1) or strict travel restrictions (travel=1 and travel_partial=0);
+-	travel_dom: binary variable equal to1 if travel restrictions within the country  (e.g. inter-region travels) were implemented and 0 otherwise;
+-	travel_dom_partial: binary flag to differentiate partial domestic travel restrictions from other cases.
+1 denotes that travel restrictions were partial and 0 denotes that travel restrictions were not partial (either strict or not implemented).
+The nature of the travel restrictions is based on our reading of the measures reported by the ACAPS.
+The interaction of travel and travel_partial allows researchers to create three levels of measures: no domestic travel restrictions (travel_dom=0 and travel_dom_partial=0), partial domestic travel restrictions (travel_dom=1 and travel_dom_partial=1) or strict domestic travel restrictions (travel_dom=1 and travel_dom_partial=0);
+-	curf: binary variable equal to1 if a curfew was implemented and 0 otherwise;
+-	curf_partial: binary flag to differentiate partial curfews from other cases.
+1 denotes that the curfew was partial and 0 denotes that the curfew was not partial (either strict or not implemented).
+The nature of the curfew is based on our reading of the measures reported by the ACAPS.
+The interaction of curf and curf_partial allows researchers to create three levels of measures: no curfew (curf=0 and curf_partial=0), partial curfew (curf=1 and curf_partial=1) or strict curfew (curf=1 and curf_partial=0);
 - mass: binary variable equal to1 if bans on mass gatherings were implemented and 0 otherwise;
 - mass_partial: binary flag to distinguish localized bans on mass gatherings from other cases.
 1 denotes that bans on mass gatherings were partial and 0 denotes that bans on mass gatherings were not partial (either strict or not implemented).
 The nature of the bans on mass gatherings is based on our reading of the measures reported by the ACAPS.
 The interaction of mass and mass_partial allows researchers to create three levels of measures: no bans on mass gatherings (mass=0 and mass_partial=0), localized or partial bans (mass=1 and mass_partial=1) or national or strict bans (mass=1 and mass_partial=0);
 - elect: binary variable equal to1 if some elections were postponed and 0 otherwise;